-Pankaj Tripathi: Not many know about juvenile justice system
+Not many people know about the juvenile justice system and its functioning-Pankaj Tripathi

 Reprising his lawyer role for Criminal Justice 3, Pankaj says series will educate audience about under-age crimes and how they affect families of accused